RamonJRV/stoner/README.md

 Techniques
 ----------
-Rather than write yet another tree game tree descent search player I want to focus on recent research in machine learning (see section: Prior Art).
+Instead of writing another run-of-the-mill tree game tree descent search player I want to focus on recent research in machine learning (see section: Prior Art).

 Some research threads I want to focus on are: